 With the increasing demand to deliver software faster and to be more responsive to the changes, many companies have moved towards Agile Software Development.
 The report states that the QA and testing function is changing as well: “Adoption to Agile & DevOps leads to the fragmentation of the QA department.
 QA engineers are part of the development teams rather than separate testing units.”
 [We don’t like to be called “testing units” anyway! 🙄] According to the report, this decentralization causes issues with establishing new technologies, best practices and common approach with creating test scenarios and test reports.

 Based on my experience in TSH, I can assure you that this approach works very well.
 We have already built a self-motivating team of QA/QAA engineers who are encouraged to constantly share their knowledge and work as a team, rather than jealously keeping useful tips to themselves.
-It immediately resulted in a massive customer satisfaction boost – because no matter of the projects, we have the same good practices for releasing high-quality products only.
+It immediately resulted in a massive customer satisfaction boost – because no matter the projects, we have the same good practices for releasing high-quality products only.

 Test environments and test data approach

-According to the report respondents, the lack of test environments and manual test data generation is a number-one challenge as far as adoption of Agile development is concerned.
+According to the 2018-19 report’s respondents, the lack of test environments and manual test data generation is a number-one challenge as far as the adoption of Agile development is concerned.
 It goes even further, as the second challenge – increasing the level of test automation – is connected with the first one.

 Containerized test environments bring a big value for testing since you don’t affect anyone else and are able to run automated tests that clean up all data or simply have new versions deployed for your specific tests.
 If you combine it with appropriate tools for generating test data automatically it speeds up testing activities a lot.
 Or you can move and anonymize production data – and guess what, we found a way to do that.
-We developed a smart open-source tool called Fogger that allows you to mask fragile data.
+We developed a smart open-source data-masking tool called Fogger that allows you to hide fragile information.
 It’s GDPR-friendly too!

-The report states that the growth of artificial intelligence has a big impact on QA activities and will continue to grow in the upcoming years.
+The 2018-19 report states that the growth of artificial intelligence has a big impact on QA activities and will continue to grow in the upcoming years.
 Authors noticed that AI will “enable companies to transform testing to a fully self-generating, self-running and self-adapting activity.”
 In order to achieve that, you need to reach proficiency in automation.